 Nursing, midwifery and AHP research

 Our Nursing, Midwifery and Allied Health Professionals (NMAHP) research hub is a new entity specifically aimed at and created for, nurses, midwives and allied healthcare professionals across the trust.
-It is led by NMAHP research leaders and aims to provide a virtual environment that NMAHPs from across the trust can engage with for anything research related.
+It is led by nursing and AHP senior researchers and aims to provide a virtual environment that NMAHPs from across the trust can engage with for anything research related.

 Collaboration between NMAHP and medical research

 The first objective of Barts Health NHS Trust is to deliver outstanding patient care, and our research is critical to achieving this.
 Research active healthcare organisations have been shown to deliver better outcomes for their patients, partly because of a better organisational culture and partly because they are well placed to identify and implement new innovations.
 Thus, we are committed to promoting and developing clinical and academic excellence in all healthcare professions and across all specialities at our Trust.